For urgent consular assistance call

 Israel doesn't recognise dual nationality.
 Israeli citizens must enter and leave on an Israeli passport.

-Under Israeli law, you're considered Israeli if at least 1 of your parents is Israeli.
+Under Israeli law, you're considered Israeli if at least one of your parents is Israeli.

 Men and women may need to do military service.
 To check, consult the nearest embassy or consulate of Israel before you travel.